- Click here to calculate your total power consumption.

 Using an off-grid solar calculator to determine costs involves a little bit more data entry because your system will also need a charge controller, such as a 3000-watt inverter.
 These inverters convert the direct current (DC) energy absorbed by your small solar panel kits into alternating current (AC) so that you can use it to power your devices smoothly and safely.

-Charger controllers run at either 80% efficiency or 92% efficiency, depending on their type, which the off-grid solar calculator will factor into your result.
+Charger controllers run at either 80% efficiency or 92% efficiency, depending on their type, which the off-grid solar powered calculators will factor into your result.
 It’s also important to know how many hours you plan to run your RV or tiny home solar system per day to get an accurate reading from the solar cost calculator.

 Solar Panel Installation Costs